-Ken Fisher is best known for his prestigious Portfolio Strategy column in Forbes, where his 29 year plus tenure of high-profile calls makes him the fourth longest-running columnist in Forbes' 90+ year history.
+Ken Fisher is best known for his prestigious Portfolio Strategy column in Forbes, where his 30-year plus tenure of high-profile calls makes him the longest continuously running columnist in Forbes' 90+ year history.

-Ken Fisher's stock market forecasts are among the most accurate as measured by independent 3rd party CXO Advisory Group.1 The research firm's "Guru Grades" assesses the accuracy of publicly available forecasts of 50 experts regarding the future direction of the overall U.S. stock market.
+From 2005-2012, Ken Fisher's stock market forecasts were among the most accurate as measured by independent 3rd party CXO Advisory Group.1 The research firm's "Guru Grades" assessed the accuracy of publicly available forecasts of 50 experts regarding the future direction of the overall U.S. stock market.

-Ken Fisher has written ten books, including four New York Times bestsellers: 2006's The Only Three Questions That Count, 2008's The Ten Roads to Riches, 2009's How to Smell a Rat, and 2010's Debunkery: Learn It, Do It, and Profit From It.
+Ken Fisher has written eleven books, including four New York Times bestsellers: 2006's The Only Three Questions That Count, 2008's The Ten Roads to Riches, 2009's How to Smell a Rat, and 2010's Debunkery: Learn It, Do It, and Profit From It.
 Plan Your Prosperity, was released in November 2012, and The Little Book of Market Myths in January 2013.
+Ken’s latest book is Beat the Crowd published in March 2015.
 The Only Three Questions That Still Count was published in 2012 and offers updated data and commentary on market events from the past five years.
 In 1984, his Super Stocks was that year's bestselling stock market book.
 Others include 1987's The Wall Street Waltz and 1993's 100 Minds That Made the Market, both re-released by John Wiley & Sons in 2007.
-In addition to English, Kenneth Fisher’s books have been translated into Chinese (Traditional and Simplified), German, Indonesian, Japanese, Korean, Portuguese, Romanian, and Thai, reaching of 3/4 of global GDP.2
+In addition to English, Kenneth Fisher’s books have been translated into Chinese (Traditional and Simplified), German, Indonesian, Japanese, Korean, Portuguese, Romanian, and Thai, reaching of 3/4 of global GDP.3

 He has also been published, interviewed and/or been written about in numerous major American, British, and German finance and business periodicals.
 He also writes a weekly for Germany's Focus Money magazine, and monthly for the UK's Interactive Investor website.
 Ken's early theoretical work in the 1970s popularized a tool known as the Price to Sales Ratio, which is now part of core financial curriculum.
 His recent research focuses on the emerging field of behavioralism and has appeared in many professional and scholarly journals such as the Journal of Portfolio Management and Financial Analysts Journal.
 In 2010, Ken was named one of the industry's 30 most influential people over the previous 30 years on Investment Advisor magazine's prestigious IA-30-30 list.